MatthewRalston/kmerdb/README.md

 ## Summary

-k-mer counts or De Bruijn graph of .fa(.gz)/.fq(.gz) sequence data can be converted to `.kdb` (+new! `.kdbg` De Bruijn graph) format, a bgzf file similar to `.bam`.
+k-mer counts from .fa(.gz)/.fq(.gz) sequence data can be stored in `.kdb` file format, a bgzf file similar to `.bam`.
 For those familiar with `.bam`, a `view` and `header` functions are provided.
-The output file is compatible with `zlib`.
+This file is compatible with `zlib`.

-`pip install kmerdb` is a Python CLI designed for k-mer counting and De Bruijn graphs.
+Install with `pip install kmerdb`

+`kmerdb` is a Python CLI designed for k-mer counting and k-mer graph edge-lists.
 It addresses the ['k-mer' problem](https://en.wikipedia.org/wiki/K-mer) (substrings of length k) in a simple and performant manner.
-It stores the k-mer counts in a columnar format (input checksums, total and unique k-mer counts, nullomers, mononucleotide counts) with a YAML formatted metadata header in the first block of the `bgzf` formatted `.kdb` (k-mer database) file.
+It stores the k-mer counts in a columnar format (input checksums, total and unique k-mer counts, nullomers, mononucleotide counts) with a YAML formatted metadata header in the first block of a `bgzf` formatted file.

 Please see the [Quickstart guide](https://matthewralston.github.io/kmerdb/quickstart) for more information about the format, the library, and the project.